Sage Publishing values our relationship with you and recognises the importance of respecting and protecting your personal information and privacy.

-In limited circumstances, we may collect data that you have made available in the public domain, such as your contact details, research interests, courses that you teach and the institution that you are based at.
-When we do this, we carefully consider whether do so is in your interest and any impact on your rights, and we will inform you as soon as practically possible about our use of your data and your right to object to this and to unsubscribe from any communications from us.
+In limited circumstances, we may collect data that you have made available in the public domain, such as your contact details, research interests, courses that you teach and the institution at which you are based.
+When we do this, we carefully consider whether to do so is in your interest and any impact on your rights, and we will inform you as soon as practically possible about our use of your data and your right to object to these uses and how to unsubscribe from any communications from us.

 Information from other sources – we also work with third parties and may receive information about you from them.

-We work with business partners, such as web hosting providers, email service providers and list brokers, to deliver our products, services and communications, and they may provide us with additional information about you.
-This could include details of content that you have viewed or requested through their websites, or details of which email communications from us you viewed or clicked on.
+We work with business partners, such as web-hosting providers, email service providers, list brokers and other third parties, to deliver our products, services and communications, and they may provide us with additional information about you.
+This could include details of content that you have viewed or requested through the Sage platforms and other websites, or details of which email communications from us you viewed or clicked.

 We may obtain your personal details as a result of a journal transfer or business acquisition, or from societies and associations that we work with.

-Cookies – When you visit our websites we automatically collect technical information from your computer or other device.
+Cookies – When you visit our websites we automatically collect technical information from your computer or another device.

-The information we may collect about you in this way may include the Internet Protocol (IP) address used, your browser type and version, the type of device used, and time zone setting, etc. We may also collect information about each visit you make to our website, including which website you were on immediately before you navigated to our sites, and how you have progressed through and from our sites – as well as content you have searched for or viewed on our sites.
+The information we may collect about you in this way may include, without limitation, the Internet Protocol (IP) address used, your browser type and version, the type of device used, and the time zone setting.
+We may also collect information about each visit you make to our website, including which website you were on immediately before you navigated to our sites, and how you have progressed through and from our sites – as well as content you have searched for or viewed on our sites.